Seattle Child Custody Attorneys

-As your lawyers, Amanda and Monica counsel you to approach parenting plans carefully.
+As your lawyers, we will counsel you to approach parenting plans carefully.
 If you and your child's other parent disagree in the future, the court will order you to follow the plan as written.
 Parenting plans cannot be modified without court approval, which is often difficult.
 We will take the time necessary to explore all the possibilities and design the best plan for you and your children, minimizing the possibility of returning to court for expensive, risky modification.

 No two parenting plans are alike.
 A parenting plan for a traveling tech professional or a firefighter working different shifts would be different from a parenting plan for an entrepreneur parent working from home or an engineer at Boeing.
 We understand that parenting plans are as complicated as people's lives.
 We are continually amazed at the creative ways families design their plans to accommodate each parents' strengths and weaknesses and address their children's needs.